In the past, enterprise digitalization and operational data analysis often relied on structured data: tables, databases, logs.

 - Experience Fit: Required industry and years vs. resume experience;

-- Project Achievement Alignment: Business goals vs. achievements on resume (whether there are KPI or case alignments);
+- Project Achievement Alignment: Business goals vs. achievements on resume (whether there are KPIs or case alignments);

 - Soft Skill Fit: Whether communication, collaboration, learning abilities are reflected in the resume;

-- Transfer Potential: Whether cross-industry experience or quick learning cases exist.
+- Transfer Potential: Whether there is cross-industry experience or quick learning cases.

 Calculation Method:

-- Individual Item Score = Score × Necessity Weighting
+- Single Item Score = Score × Necessity Weighting

 - Match Percentage (%) = (Total Score ÷ Full Score) × 100%